-- If the construction activities are highly specialized and a DB approach is critical in developing the construction methodology (1) What are these highly specialized activities, and (2) Why is DB critical in the development of them? - While I do not think the activities are highly specialized we do feel the Design Build approach is critical in developing the construction methodology for the project by having a much greater ability for timely issue resolution, risk identification and mitigation and the ability to provide greater resources and expertise early in the project schedule. - If the project provides opportunity for greater innovation and efficiencies between designer and builder, describe these opportunities for innovation and efficiencies. - With the current building and logistics environment, it is crucial to have a team comprised of both a builder and a designer which allows us to continue to move forward with design while assessing site conditions, test-validate means/methods and scheduling of material procurement, subcontractor engagement and negotiation of price and scope. - By leveraging the expertise and collaboration of the DB team, we can influence costs with more comprehensive and accurate input from the builder during the design process.
-The DB team can help weigh options and identify when key decisions are critical so that the budget and schedule can be most efficient.
-Some opportunities include early engagement of trade partners, identifying critical and long lead equipment, pre-ordering material and identifying organizational standards for future capital development. - In addition, a PDB approach increases the opportunity for Bremerton SD participation, allowing for a higher level of integration between BSD and the DB team during the programming and planning process.
-One such example is the ability to gain constructability, and planning feedback utilizing collaborative software such as Bluebeam Studio.
-By utilizing a PDB approach, we can refine the budget to scope requirements continuously with all key team members to ensure efficient delivery both in design and construction. - Location, proximity, availability of subcontractors, cultural considerations, weather, and other constraints/limitations require early and constant detailed planning with the Owner, D-B team, and other stakeholders in all phases of the project are critical so that successful planning, contingencies Revised 7/27/2023
+- If the construction activities are highly specialized and a DB approach is critical in developing the construction methodology (1) What are these highly specialized activities, and (2) Why is DB critical in the development of them? - The level of specialization in the programming for the replacement Consolidated Facilities building is somewhat limited but does include some industrial space for light bus maintenance, and possibly a bus wash component.
+The likely structure being considered is a pre-engineered metal building, to be fit out with the necessary program spaces due to the budget and needs of this facility.
+While this does not necessarily require a specialized Design-Builder, having a Design-Builder onboard will ensure success of these components within the limited budget and other project constraints. - If the project provides opportunity for greater innovation and efficiencies between designer and builder, describe these opportunities for innovation and efficiencies. - The Consolidated Facilities building houses all maintenance and transportation needs for the district and is housed on a somewhat smaller lot with potential environmental constraints.
+The size of the property does not support a fully occupied site while building, and having a limited budget makes this project particularly challenging and in need of a more innovative approach to meeting the program needs and building while maintaining operations that support the whole District. - With the current building and logistics environment, it is crucial to have a team comprised of both a builder and a designer which allows us to continue to move forward with design while assessing site conditions, test-validate means/methods and scheduling of material procurement, subcontractor engagement and negotiation of price and scope. - By leveraging the expertise and collaboration of the DB team, we can influence costs with more comprehensive and accurate input from the builder during the design process.
+The DB team can help weigh options and identify when key decisions are critical so that the budget and schedule can Revised 7/27/2023